beckermr/numba-scaling-tests/README.md

 # numba scaling tests

 You need to pip install the module before using it.
+You will also need a working installation of `mpi4py`.

 # example analysis